-This report places an analysis of the contemporary status of HRuF in its full historical context, beginning with the original initiative - its successes and its failures (especially in the case of Myanmar) since 2013.
+This report places an analysis of the contemporary status of HRuF in its full historical context, beginning with the original initiative - its successes and its failures (especially in the case of Myanmar) approach by UN staff in the field, regardless of agency or mandate, since 2013.
 The report then analyses the new (modified) version of HRuF and considers opportunities and challenges for its effective implementation.
 Finally, the report proposes ideas and recommendations to strengthen HRuF in order to ensure that it fully takes root in the UN system and leads to improved UN performance in the future.